 The Paddington books would become hugely popular in both the UK and the U.S., and be published in many other countries.
 Bond would write over a dozen Paddington books throughout the years.

 In the early 1970s, he began a new series of books featuring another popular character, Olga da Polga.
 The first book in the series, The Tales of Olga da Polga, was published in 1971.

-Olga da Polga is a guinea pig.
-She's also a teller of tall tales in the tradition of Baron Munchhausen.
+Olga da Polga is a guinea pig and a teller of tall tales in the tradition of Baron Munchhausen.
 Something fairly ordinary will happen to her, and she'll give a wildly exaggerated account of it to her friends.
 Bond would write numerous books featuring Olga da Polga's alleged adventures.

 In 1975, while he was working on his Olga da Polga series, Michael Bond served as the producer of a BBC TV series based on his Paddington books.
 The animated series was famous for its unique look.

 While the other characters and the backgrounds were two-dimensional animations, Paddington was rendered in 3D stop-motion animation.
 Whenever Paddington touched two-dimensional objects, they would become 3D like him.